BrightspaceUI/core/components/form/docs/form-element-nesting.md

 **7. Support novalidate:**

 Custom form elements allow validation to be disabled.
-To support this, we need to pass `noValidate` up the nested custom form elements.
+To support this, we need to pass `noValidate` down to the nested custom form elements.

 ```javascript
 render() {